Our Staff

 In Winter 2007, he was recruited by Maclean’s to be part of a two-person team launching their daily online coverage of higher education in Canada.
 In August 2009, he voluntary left the site.
 Disillusioned by the decline of journalism into clickbait, Joey planned to leave the trade.
 A surprise offer to write a weekly blog post for The Globe and Mail on higher education kept him in journalism.

-In 2010, Joey took a summer position in his hometown of Hamilton, reigniting his passion for journalism.
+He left national journalism in 2010.
 In 2012, he launched his first crowdfunding campaign, and he been covering Hamilton’s civic affairs ever since as Canada’s first crowdfunded local journalist.

 Joey believes the primary crisis facing journalism is a loss of public trust resulting from the collapse in local coverage.
 He’s working to solve this at The Public Record.